leannevu/website-BET_STATS/README.md

 As I transition from Computer Science to Data Science, I decided to take a more analytical approach with my full stack projects involving database management.
-I used Python (Flask, Matplotlib, Pandas) in Bet Stats to populate charts and graphs in real time, as players play (saving outcome results, number of times played, date played, etc. into the database)
+I used Python (Flask, Matplotlib, Pandas) in Bet Stats to populate charts and graphs in real time, as players play (saving outcome results, number of times played, date played, etc. into the database).

 # website-BET_STATS
 Interactive Drawing Card Game with Analytics